craigem/blog/content/snippets/projects/purescript/posts.md

 title: Purescript
 ---

-Working on the [Purescript](http://www.purescript.org) language and ecosystem.
+Preparing helpful posts about the [Purescript](http://www.purescript.org) language and ecosystem.